How do I know if I need an artificial hip joint?

 The diagnosis always consists of a combination of various components.
 First, an experienced orthopedist or hip specialist will conduct a detailed conversation with you to understand your complaints, their duration, intensity, and impact on your life.
 This is followed by a physical examination, during which mobility, muscle strength, gait, and pain points are checked.

-A particularly important component is imaging.
-Typically, an X-ray is sufficient to assess the degree of joint destruction.
-It shows whether the joint space is narrowed, whether there are bone changes or whether bony growths have already formed - typical signs of osteoarthritis.
+A particularly important component is the imaging.
+Typically an X-ray image is sufficient to assess the degree of joint destruction.
+It shows whether the joint space is narrowed, whether bone changes are present or whether bony overgrowths have already formed – typical signs of osteoarthritis.

 In certain cases, further examinations such as an MRI may be necessary, for example, if avascular necrosis of the femoral head is suspected or if the complaints are not clearly attributable.
 However, as a rule, it can be clearly determined based on symptoms and X-rays whether an artificial hip joint is considered.